Zannick/OoT-Randomizer/README.md

 This is a randomizer for _The Legend of Zelda: Ocarina of Time_ for the Nintendo 64.

+**WARNING**: This is not an official version of the randomizer.
+This is a not-always-kept-up-to-date fork that includes a stats generator in `stats.py`; only issues and questions *relating to this stats script* should be posted here, and please refrain from asking questions and reporting issues related to this stats script in the official support channels on Discord.
+Please contact me via the [issues](https://github.com/Zannick/OoT-Randomizer/issues) link in this fork.

+**NOTE**: The `stats.py` file is insufficient to generate stats, as I've modified a part of the Spoiler to output better data about required locations.
+Your best bet for fooling around with it is to clone or merge into your own fork.

+## Main

 * [Installation](#installation)
 * [General Description](#general-description)
   * [Getting Stuck](#getting-stuck)